Censkh/style-composer/website/docs/pseudo-classes.md

 title: Pseudo Classes
 ---

-Pseudo classes are styling flags that allow you to **add optional styling** to your classes. **Each pseudo class is also a rule** to select any element that has been given that pseudo class.
+Pseudo classes are styling flags that allow you to **add optional styling** to your classes. **Each pseudo class is also a selector** to select any element that has been given that pseudo class.
 For example, when a button is pressed.

 There are two parts to using pseudo classes: